Phone-GWP-group

 FSC symbol

-The Forest Stewardship Council®️ (FSC) logo identifies packaging / products which contain wood from well managed forests (requires certification).
-Note: use requires permission.
+The Forest Stewardship Council (FSC) logo identifies packaging and products which contain wood from well-managed forests.
+Note: Requires certification and permission to use.

 Corrugated Recycles